 About Permanent

-Permanent Brussels was founded in 2018 and went through a first active phase of development in between 2019 and 2022, driven by the artist studio cooperative Level Five and the other core partners Globe Aroma, VUB and Community Land Trust Brussels.
-In this period, Permanent focused on the Fire Station of the city of Brussels in the Northern Quarter, that will be vacated in the upcoming years with the move of the fire brigade.
-A series of workshops, facilitated by a group of Brussels architects, and with the support of the Bouwmeesterlabel, led to a series of scenarios reclaiming the Fire Station for a mixed-use, land trust-based infrastructural project.
-This is also the subject of a publication launched in 2024.
+From its outset, Permanent looked into various locations to develop a mixed-use project, and eventually focused on the Fire Station of the city of Brussels in the Northern Quarter as a case study, that will be vacated in the upcoming years with the move of the fire brigade.
+A series of workshops, facilitated by a group of Brussels architects Czvek Rigby, Aurélie Hachez/AHA and Laura Muyldermans, with the support of the Bouwmeesterlabel, led to a series of scenarios to transform the Fire Station for a mixed-use, land trust-based infrastructural project.
+This is also the subject of a publication A Playbook for Hospitality launched in 2025.

 Basic premises of Permanent